timmythecreator/timmythecreator/README.md

 </div>

 ### :man_technologist: About Me :
-I am a Automation QA Engineer.
+I am a Software Developer in Test.

 ---

-- :pencil2: Writing autotest cases on C++ and Java.
+- :pencil2: C++, Go and Python3
 - :memo: Writing test documentation.
 - :computer: Testing Desktop application on macOS, Linux and Windows.
 - :mailbox:How to reach me: androsov.tg@gmail.com
-- :hourglass: In my free time love playing basketball :basketball:, learning deep into computer scince :man_scientist:

 ---